Aarception/Mo-information-security-portfolio/README.md

 \
 ` 2.
 When Prudence is desirable, but is found inconsequential`

+##### Google, you have evidence beyond any reasonable doubt that can substantiate the self-description: I was a gentleman in every possible way to the institution, its agents, it's authority.
+Being effective is not hostility and being with restraint was not dependency, it was discipline.
+The very basis of value in human capital is character, capability, and control.
+I am not a credential.
+The credential was yours.
+I am not a threat.
+I am character, capability, and control.

 ---
 # The Cambrian Explosion of AI Focus 📊